ajsantos08/Critical-Mass-Application/README.md

 ### Shuffl
 WIP

 I am currently working in a team of 6 to create a web application for streaming music simultaneously with others.
 It will include chat rooms to let users discuss the current song that is playing.
 Users will be able to vote on the next song from the queue.
 I am taking on the front-end side of the project along with 2 others which included prototyping, designing and building the user interface.
+The application will be built with React, Express, MongoDB and pull music data from Youtube using their own API.
 ![home](/home.png)
 ![rooms](/rooms.png)
 ![chat](/chat.png)